 If you’re like me (a big fan of avocado) but has no way of getting/buying an avocado tree, try planting it yourself using the leftover seeds, because you’ll surely be eating lots of avocados, right?

 Do know that for your avocado tree to bear fruits is pretty slim, especially if you only have one avocado tree.
 This is because ‘most of the time’ they can’t really self-pollinate (unless you’re REALLY REALLY lucky).
 They have this male and female flower phases which bloom at a different time/day and also depends which cultivars (types) your avocado tree belongs to.
 So to increase the chances of my avocado trees bearing fruits I’m planting lots of avocados trees. 🙂

 Even if my avocado trees are not able to produce fruits, I’m still okay with it.
 They make lovely indoor and outdoor plants.
 And it will remind me always of what miracle is made of – BELIEVE!

-3. How long does it takes for the avocado trees to bear fruits?
+3. How long does it take for the avocado trees to bear fruits?

 From avocado seedlings, some say 5 years, while some say it can take as long as 10.
 So we’ll see.
 Haha For grafted avocado, it can take as little as 2 years.